Duki3/sqrt_simulator/README.md

 Prerequisites

     Rust: Ensure you have Rust installed to compile and run the program.

-Output
     After execution, check result.txt for the output.